Judy Henske: Life and career

 Around 1959, she relocated to San Diego, California, where she lived on a sloop in the yacht basin.
 Over 6 feet tall, with a "booming voice", her style was influenced by Sophie Tucker, Peggy Lee, and Odetta.
 A guest shot on ABC-TV's Hootenanny gave her young career a boost, after which she began singing in coffee houses in Pacific Beach, San Diego, and Los Angeles, where she worked with, among others, Lenny Bruce.
 She then moved on to Oklahoma City, before joining ex-Kingston Trio member Dave Guard and the Whiskeyhill Singers in 1961 in Menlo Park, California, recording an album.

 After the Whiskeyhill Singers disbanded, she returned to Hollywood.
 Henske appeared as a performer in the 1963 exploitation movie Hootenanny Hoot at the height of the folk-music craze and performed memorable versions of "The Ballad of Little Romy" and "Wade in the Water".
 She also performed "God Bless the Child" on an early episode of The Judy Garland Show, and was offered a regular role on the show but turned it down.

 Through her manager, Herb Cohen, she gained the attention of Jac Holzman and Elektra Records, for whom she made two solo albums.
-The first of these, a recording of a nightclub performance, highlighted the offbeat humor in her live performances with musical arrangements by Onzy Matthews; the second featured Billy Edd Wheeler's song "High Flying Bird", a minor hit in 1963 that was later covered by many bands of the era, including Jefferson Airplane.
+The first of these, a recording of a nightclub performance, highlighted the offbeat humor in her live performances with musical arrangements by Onzy Matthews; the second featured Billy Edd Wheeler's song "High Flying Bird", a minor hit in 1963 that was later covered by many bands of the era, including Jefferson Airplane and Zephyr (band).
 During this time, she worked extensively in New York as a solo singer, and shared the stage with Woody Allen, among others.
-Her relationship with Allen is said to have informed the script of Annie Hall, a character from Chippewa Falls similar to Henske.
+Her relationship with Allen is said to have informed the script of Annie Hall, which includes a character from Chippewa Falls similar to Henske.

 Henske married musician Jerry Yester in 1963, and continued to work, appearing in Anita Loos' musical "Gogo Loves You" in Greenwich Village in 1964 at the Theatre de Lys, in which her performance was praised as "utterly delightful," as well as singing at many New York and East Coast clubs.
 Henske said: "I liked when people were engaged, and they show it with laughter and not just clapping.
 It didn't sound like people just sitting lifeless in their seats, admiring you.
 It was alive."
 Henske was noted by music writers for her strong, bluesy voice and emotive performances.
+In February 1964, Henske was interviewed about her life and music on Folk Music Worldwide, an international short-wave radio station in New York City.